Your guide to your pension statement

 No problem, you'll need to sign up, but it doesn't take long.

-To sign up you'll need your membership number (that you can find in part 4).
+To sign up you'll need your member number (which you can find in section 4).

-If you've got an online account but have forgotten your password, just follow the forgotten password link.
+If you've got an online account but have forgotten your password, you can reset your password online.